Ivan Karlović

 Ivan Karlović (c.
-1485 – 9 August 1531), also known as by his Latin name Johannes Torquatus, was the Count of Krbava, and Ban of Croatia from 1521 to 1524 and again from 1527 to 1531.
-In defense against Ottoman Empire expansion, he lost most of his personal holdings.
-He was the last male descendant of the Kurjaković family from the noble tribe of Gusić, and after his death the estates went to Nikola III Zrinski who married his sister Jelena Kurjaković.
-Karlović is positively remembered in the Croatian folk poetry.
+1485 – 9 August 1531), also known as by his Latin name Johannes Torquatus, was the Count of Krbava.
+His life during critical periods of Hundred Years' Croatian–Ottoman War was marked by constant efforts to stop Ottoman conquests of Croatia, during which he held position of Ban of Croatia twice: from 1521 to 1524 and again from 1527 to 1531.
+He was also one of the Croatian magnates who participated in 1527 Election in Cetin.

+He was the last male descendant of the Kurjaković family from the noble tribe of Gusić, and after his death the estates were passed on to Nikola III Zrinski who married his sister Jelena Kurjaković.
+Karlović is positively remembered in the folk poetry of Molise Croats.

 Early life

 Ivan was born c.
 1485 in Udbina, as the son of Karlo Kurjaković, and Dorothea Frankopan.
 After his father's death in 1493, he inherited vast estates of the family, including županijas Krbava, Odorje, Hotuča, Lapac, part of Lika and several fortified cities in near županijas, as well the title of the Count of Krbava.
-During his lifetime, in a similar fashion to other Croatian and European noblemen, had an anachronistic tendency to trace his family ancestry to Roman patricians, in his case to Titus Manlius Imperiosus Torquatus, a thesis which was also wrongly argued by Miklós Istvánffy and Pavao Ritter Vitezović, and hence he and his sister Klara named themselves as "Torkvat".
+During his lifetime, in a similar fashion to other Croatian and European noblemen, he had an anachronistic tendency to trace his family ancestry to Roman patricians.
+In his case, to Titus Manlius Imperiosus Torquatus, a thesis which was also wrongly argued by Miklós Istvánffy and Pavao Ritter Vitezović,.
+He and his sister Klara therefore named themselves as "Torkvat".